 Eligibility

-• Applicant must be enrolled and in good academic standing at the time of application.
+- Applicant must be enrolled in a credit bearing course and in good academic standing at the time of application.

 The department is currently considering a wide variety of possible situations for Emergency Funding: unanticipated travel expenses; emergency medical care expenses; in exceptional circumstances, rent and groceries; etc. Our hope is to have a flexible approach that supports students toward meeting the financial burdens of emergencies.
 Please apply as needed.